Risks and Failures of Digital Transformation: Real Cases and Lessons

 Lack of Understanding of Customer Expectations and Needs

-At 57% of companies, transformation initiatives aim to increase upselling and cross-selling; at 51%, they focus on converting prospects into customers.
-Digital transformation centered on customer experience can raise customer satisfaction by 20-30% and deliver economic benefits of 20-50%.
+At 57% of companies, transformation initiatives aim to increase upselling and cross-selling, and at 51% to convert leads into customers.
+Digital transformation focused on customer experience can raise customer satisfaction by 20-30% and deliver economic benefits of 20-50%.
 If you do not study your customers' expectations and needs, you will build solutions they do not need.

 When customer satisfaction is low, transformation efforts do not achieve their primary goals.